Nationals vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- Washington's games have gone over the total in 71 of its 151 chances.
+- Games involving Washington have gone over the total set by oddsmakers in 72 of 152 chances this season.

-- In 16 games with a line this season, the Nationals have a mark of 9-7-0 against the spread.
+- The Nationals have an against the spread record of 9-8-0 in 17 games with a line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!